adamk72/consulting_website/docs/index.md

 My background was originally in C/C++, Java, and Objective-C. I later turned to JavaScript/TypeScript and HTMl/CSS, and have dabbled quite a bit in Rust and Go.
 That is to say, I'm steeped in the procedural &mdash; but I almost always have tried to leverage functional coding when it was available, like in JS and Rust.

 ## Alternative Resources
-So far, these two sources have been my favorite for learning Haskell and I return to them on a regular basis:
+So far, these three sources have been my favorite for learning Haskell and I return to them on a regular basis:
+- [Learn You a Haskell](https://learnyouahaskell.com/) (LYAH) &mdash; Beginner course; sometimes a little too silly and verbose, but probably the most grounded in terms of providing solid explanations for some of the more complex ideas in Haskell.
-- [Haskell MOOC](https://haskell.mooc.fi/) &mdash; Short online course from the University of Helsinki
+- [Haskell MOOC](https://haskell.mooc.fi/) &mdash; Short online course from the University of Helsinki.
+Well-ordered, succinct, linear, and importantly, clear.
+The examples are non-trivial and interesting.
-- [Well-Typed Intro to Haskell](https://www.youtube.com/watch?v=3blAsQDT0u8&list=PLD8gywOEY4HauPWPfH0pJPIYUWqi0Gg10) &mdash; YouTube video series by Andres Löh
+- [Well-Typed Intro to Haskell](https://www.youtube.com/watch?v=3blAsQDT0u8&list=PLD8gywOEY4HauPWPfH0pJPIYUWqi0Gg10) &mdash; YouTube video series by Andres Löh.
+A solid, step-by-step progression from the basics to higher-level concepts, with some good tips thrown in.